 Vivian Loftness

-This course introduces architectural design responses for energy conservation and natural conditioning, human comfort and the site-specific dynamics of climate.
+This course introduces architectural design responses for energy conservation and natural conditioning, human comfort, and the site-specific dynamics of climate.
+Students will be expected to combine an understanding of the basic laws of comfort and heat flow with the variables of local climate to create energy design guidelines for design work.

 This course explores the relationship of quality buildings, building systems, infrastructures and land-use to productivity, health, well-being and a sustainable environment.